inanna-malick/recursion.wtf/content/posts/detect_expr_language.md

     And(Vec<Recurse>),
     Or(Vec<Recurse>),
 }
 ```

+For brevity, the `MapLayer` and `Project` implementations have been ommited.

 Defining `Operator` as its own enum lets us factor out boolean short circuiting logic as the `attempt_short_circuit` function.
-The rules are:
+To recap, the rules are:
 - an And operator
   - returns true if all elements are true
   - returns false if _any_ element is false